rm3dom/safer/README.md

 ## But why?

-I have a condition called being a parent, so I have a foggy brain, and stupid little annoying bugs slip into my code because safety is not the number one concern for Kotlin.
-(Which is fair, Kotlin has to solve many problems on many targets).
+I have a condition called being a parent, so I have a foggy brain, and stupid little annoying bugs slip into my code ~~because safety is not the number one concern for Kotlin.
+(Which is fair, Kotlin has to solve many problems on many targets)~~ (Will be fixed in the up-coming Rich Errors changes in Kotlin).

 I used to use [Elm](https://elm-lang.org/) a lot and a little Rust, but it's mostly Kotlin because memory and startup times are not really a concern in my applications.
 Multiplatform and code reuse are most important in my use-cases.
-What I like about those languages is their safety; especially Elm, zero runtime errors in Elm.
+What I like about those languages is their safety; especially Elm, zero runtime errors, or panics, in Elm.

 **Example 1:**